ParallelMaths/parallel/pages/7-06-pie-charts.md

 ## 5. The monoalphabetic substitution cipher

-In previous weeks, we have looked at codes that work by turning letters into numbers and then multiplying or adding to get a new number and a new letter.
+In previous weeks, we have looked at codes that work by turning letters into numbers and then multiplying or adding to get a new number (and therefore a new letter).
 However, the most common way to send a code is to match each letter with a code-letter according to a random arrangement.
 For example, here is one such arrangement.
 The normal letter is in lower case, and the code letter is in upper case.

 | a | b | c | d | e | f | g | h | i | j | k | l | m |
 | U | Z | G | Q | P | O | I | V | C | D | A | B | J |